-Now is an excellent time to set up a basic stock chart to allow you to view the long-term direction of the stock market and create a trading rule.
+Now is an excellent time to set up a basic stock chart to allow you to view the stock market’s long-term direction and create a trading rule.

-This example will help you understand where the market is and what the likely direction is going to be and how to replicate the same setup for today.
+This example will help you understand where the market is, the likely direction, and how to replicate the same setup for today.

 Stock Chart Setup

 You can use any charting package to achieve this goal.
 We recommend TradingView, TC2000, or MetaStock in our Best Stock Charting Software Review.

 - Select a weekly stock chart; 5 days per bar

 - Select your favorite index; S&P500 or Nasdaq 100

 - Add a Simple Moving Average (SMA) Indicator